jkingportfolio/ci_pp5_tick_it_react/README.md

 ### User Requirements and Expectations

-- A great site which provides a high level of interactiveness between users
+- A site which provides a high level of interactiveness between users
 - Links and functions to act as expected
 - Notification to provide feedback on expected function outcomes
 - Simple "to the point" content that a user can easily digest